vippsas/vipps-developers/developer-resources/portal.md

 ## Questions

-For more information about the Vipps Portal, see the [help pages on vipps.no](https://vipps.no/hjelp/vipps/kundeforholdet-mitt/hva-får-jeg-tilgang-til-når-jeg-logger-meg-inn-på-vippsportalen/).
+For more information about the Merchant Portal, see the [help pages on vipps.no](https://vipps.no/hjelp/vipps/kundeforholdet-mitt/hva-får-jeg-tilgang-til-når-jeg-logger-meg-inn-på-vippsportalen/).